kettro/zigfi_middleGateWare/readme.md

 On the receipt of a command, the command must be parsed, and the proper action taken with the values.
 The "Proper Action" will be described here.

+## Dependencies:
+This project uses as dependencies:
+* python 2.7.x
+* tinyDB
+* pydispatcher
+* paho-mqtt

+All of which can be installed via pip

 ## Database
 The middleware uses TinyDB as a database.
 It was chosen due to its No-SQL nature, easy configuration, and lightweight nature (especially in  the space